Meet Love Island Winter 2020 contestant Paige Turley – Britain’s Got Talent star who used to date Lewis Capaldi

 Paige says: “It’s so cliche, but tall, dark and handsome.
 He’s got to be quite witty with a bit of banter and something about him.”

-She provides that she likes a man with a robust character, who is aware of who he’s and what he needs, whereas she claims that her movie star crush is actor Tom Hardy.
+She provides that she likes a man with a powerful character, who is aware of who he’s and what he desires, whereas she claims that her celeb crush is actor Tom Hardy.

 What are Paige’s turn-offs?